Alisha Rules the World

 Alisha Rules the World is the debut album by English pop duo Alisha's Attic, released on 4 November 1996.
 The album received positive reviews, and went platinum in the following year, selling 400,000 copies in the UK (with another 100,000 in Japan).
 The four singles released from the album all reached the top 20 of the UK Singles Chart.

+On 17 April 2026 the album was re-released as a 30th anniversary edition on 180g black vinyl in a gatefold sleeve.